rsec/r2con2020-ctf-writeups/mmorpsg/writeup.md

    1. At the end of the round, answer `no` so the opponent is destroyed
 3. Set the user's nickname `1`
    1. Select a length of `36`
-   2. Input as nick name `0x408dc0 + AAAAAAAA`
+   2. Input as nick name the target address `0x00408dc0`
 4. Play another round `3`
    1. GET A SHELL

-Not difficult right ;) The full exploit in python can be found HERE.
+Was not that difficult right? ;) The full exploit in python can be found HERE.

 I hope you enjoy playing!!!